espressif/esp-faq/docs/en/hardware-related/development-board.rst

 --------------

-Is there an Ethernet development board that supports POE power supply?
+Is there an Ethernet development board that supports PoE power supply?
 ----------------------------------------------------------------------------

   `ESP32-Ethernet-Kit <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-ethernet-kit.html>`_ can satisfy this requirement.